radiance/pideel-replication-study/README.md

 ## About The Project

+This project was initially part of a HCAI SS2024 course at Graz Technical University, Austria, and was later on prepared for publication in MDPI Applied Sciences and will be available 2026 under DOI [10.3390/app1010000](https://doi.org/10.3390/app1010000).
-This project was completed as part of the HCAI SS2024 course at TU Graz, Austria.
-It includes a reproduction study of [PiDeeL](https://github.com/ciceklab/PiDeeL), a pathway-informed deep learning model for survival analysis and pathological classification of gliomas, and an analysis of the emissions caused by running this reproduction on two different systems.
+The study was intended to reproduce a published model named [PiDeeL](https://github.com/ciceklab/PiDeeL), a pathway-informed deep learning model for survival analysis and pathological classification of gliomas, and an analysis of the emissions caused by running this reproduction on two different systems.

 ## About The Repository

-The `main` branch contains a direct copy of the original PiDeeL repository (last updated 2024-07-02).
+The `main` branch contains a copy of the original PiDeeL repository (last updated 2024-07-02).
 The only exception is the PiDeeL README file, which has been renamed to README_PiDeeL.md, and the PiDeeL license, which has been renamed to LICENSE_PiDeeL.